Fixing the framework

 The main thrust of the OECD's proposals is summarised in the report Corporate Governance and the Financial Crisis – Key Findings and Main Messages, which is expected to serve as a reference for further initiatives by international organisations and national regulators worldwide.
 The report is based on an in-depth analysis of how key corporate governance provisions in several financial companies failed to be effective when they faced unexpected external pressures and strong conflict of interests.

 The analysis underlines that while many of the corporate governance failures were specifically connected to financial companies that were under most stress, many of the structural weaknesses are common to large and complex listed companies.
-The post-2000 market and macroeconomic environment demanded the most of in terms of robust corporate governance arrangements.
+The post-2000 market and macroeconomic environment demanded the most of banks in terms of robust corporate governance arrangements.
 In a rapidly changing economic landscape, new profit and growth opportunities raised new challenges to boards in designing and managing risk appetite and incentive/remuneration mechanisms.
 In this context, shareholders, both in widely and closely held companies, were able to exercise stronger pressure for short-term results often neglecting their monitoring functions.
 These issues are common to many non-financial companies even if not to the same degree.

 A pivotal conclusion in the report is that the problem is not necessarily a shortage of laws, regulations and voluntary standards; the problem may not even be a misunderstanding of what should be achieved by these regulations.
 Rather, the problem is often one of incomplete or ineffective implementation of what was and still can be considered a fairly solid corporate governance institutional framework; sometimes deliberately but often not, there is a lack of understanding about what regulation actually works and what doesn't.
 As a consequence, the OECD has made it a priority to encourage and support more effective implementation.